 Don't get so caught up in trying to learn how to negotiate salary that you lose sight of what’s appropriate for your organization.
 Sometimes you just have to walk away.
 If your attempts to woo a reluctant candidate fall short, the best thing to do in many cases is to cut your losses and look somewhere else.
 The goal at this point should be to end the process so that the candidate leaves with a feeling of being treated fairly and with dignity.
 When carried out effectively, though, your salary negotiation has a very good chance of ending on a positive note.

-Learn how to set your hiring budget and negotiate job offers by visiting Robert Half's Salary Center.
+Learn how to set your hiring budget and negotiate job offers by viewing Robert Half's Salary Guide.